PeterWalchhofer/Telescrape/README.md

 This Telegram scraper collects telegram messages, comments (comments.bot/comments.app) and media files.
 It was originally build for this [story](https://www.addendum.org/news/telegram-netzwerk-sellner/) on behalf of [Addendum](https://addendum.org).

 **Contributors:** [@PeterWalchhofer](https://github.com/PeterWalchhofer), [@vali101](https://github.com/vali101), [@fin](https://github.com/fin)
+## Notes
+This scraper was written before Telgram introduced its native comment feature for broadcasting channels.
+Nowadays, comment.bot/comment.app extensions are rarely used anymore.
+Feel free to make a PR to support this feature.
+[@vali101](https://github.com/vali101) re-wrote the scraper for his bachelor thesis [here](https://github.com/vali101/telegraph) with a focus on snowball sampling.
+His code may help for extending the scraper or for finding interesting channels in the first place.
+Check it out!

 ## Setup